AsiehH/MLE-7/assignments/week-11-intro-mlops/stock-predictor/README.md

     <details>
     <summary> Click here to see a sample structure of the repository </summary>

     Don't worry if your scripts are not wrapped under `scr` folder.
+But make sure that your `main.py`, `model.py` and your models (`.joblib` files) are on the same level, either in `src` or on the project root folder.
     ```
     .
     ├── LICENSE